lungelo-SDET-QA/lungelo-SDET-QA/README.md

 🎯 **QA Engineer | SDET | Automation Testing| Manual Testing | Frontend Developer**

 I'm a dedicated Software Quality Engineer with 2+ years of experience in manual and automated testing.
 I specialize in ensuring high-quality software through robust automation frameworks, exploratory testing, and collaborative development practices.
+I’ve also ventured into **frontend development** and started contributing directly to UI components and DevOps practices constantly growing and leveling up my skills.

 ## 🛠️ Technical Skills